SuavecitoInc/shopify-discounted-price-generator/README.md

-# Shopify Discount Pricing Generator
+# Shopify Discount Swap Pricing Generator

 > A tool to generate discounted prices for Shopify products based on a config.
 This does not create or manage any discounts in Shopify.

+Why this tool is necessary?

+Discounts created by our Functions app do not get settings for applies to collections, products, or variants.
+This means that when you query a discount node created by the Functions app, it will not return any collections, products, or variants that the discount applies to.
+The Functions app uses a json config, saved to a discount metafield, to determine the applicable line item discounts at runtime.

-This tool can be used to generate discounted prices that can then be used to display the discounted pricing on the storefront via dom manipulation during a sale.
+This tool allows us to generate the discounted prices for products and variants based on a config, similar to the one used by the Functions app, so that we can display the discounted prices on the storefront.

-Use case: we create automatic discounts in Shopify and want the prices to display the discounted pricing.

 ## Setup